 An Upgrade In All Aspects

 That is not to say that a load cell clutch pedal will not make a difference, as in fact it can offer a lot of control through its inherent customizability.
-It can also make a big difference for the gas pedal, as more control is obviously better.
+It can also make a big difference for the throttle pedal, as more control is obviously better.
 However, the main pedal that will provide a really noticeable difference is the brake pedal, and so this is often why people choose them.

 The Element Of Customization

-Which Sim Racing Pedals Are Best For You?
+Which Sim Racing Pedals Should You Buy?

 Potentiometer Is Best For Beginners

 With that said, you should try and get one of the higher end sets if you can, as these will provide the best experience at the lowest price.
-Plus, potentiometer pedals still provide enough immersion for those new to sim racing to get the hang of things, and you can always upgrade later.
+Potentiometer pedals still provide enough immersion for those new to sim racing to get the hang of things, and you can always upgrade later.
 They are also fine for intermediate racers, but more experienced players will definitely want to go for load cells.

 Load Cells Are Almost Essential For Advanced Racers

 The amount of control and immersion that load cell pedals provide is simply so much better than what a potentiometer can offer, so they are well worth the higher price tag for those that are serious about sim racing.
-A lot of load cell pedals are modelled after real cars, so they are designed to be as realistic as possible while still not being obscenely expensive.
+A lot of load cell pedals are modeled after real cars, so they are designed to be as realistic as possible while still not being obscenely expensive.

 Even if you are a beginner or an intermediate sim racer, a set of load cell pedals can be a smart investment for the sheer quality of their construction.
 Not only that, but they can also help you to become a better sim racer too, through their increased resolution and ability to control your movements in a much more realistic way.